HanhVy/Inventory-Analysis/README.md

--Step 8: Fix the column “ID” in the “categories” table so that it is similar to other tables.
+- Step 8: Fix the column “ID” in the “categories” table so that it is similar to other tables.

--Step 9: Cleaning the “Country” column in the “Orders” table.
+- Step 9: Cleaning the “Country” column in the “Orders” table.
 First: Split Column by Delimiter “-”